The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Theoretical characterization

-In this section, we show how the Mutex Watershed Objective (Def. \ref{def:MWS_objective}) is related to the NP-hard multicut graph partition problem of \cite{chopra1991multiway, kappes2011globally, Andres2015LiftingOM}.
-The quick reader finds a summary in the last paragraph of this section.
+In this section, we see how Theorem \ref{theorem:PW_framework} also suggests a minimization problem that is solved by the Mutex Watershed algorithm.
+A short summary is given in the final paragraph of the section.

-Consider a graph $\mathcal{G} = (V, E)$ with unique and finite weights $\mcw_e \in \mathbb{R}, \; \; \forall e \in E$.
-A large positive weight $\mcw_e$ is associated to a strong inclination of the two incident vertices to be assigned to the same cluster; on the other hand, a large negative weight $\mcw_e$ represents a great tendency of the incident vertices to be in different clusters.
-Small weights express (near) indifference.
-Solving the correlation clustering amounts to finding a graph multicut for which the sum of the weights of cut edges is minimal, which is equivalent to solving the following integer linear program for $p=1$:

-Optimizing this objective is NP-hard.
-Remarkably, we can derive a related objective that is optimally solved by the Mutex Watershed Algorithm, by choosing $p$ sufficiently large.